: Lima, Cusco, Sacred Valley, Machu Picchu

 Santa Catalina 360.
 Find good beer and even better full meals at this swish Irish pub and restaurant: the beef steak (S/30 - plus) is among the best in Peru.
 In the evening, there´s a great atmosphere, and major sports games are shown on a big screen.

 C Mantas 105, corner of Av Sol.
-This restaurant serves reasonably good quality Italian cuisine, especially the pasta dishes.
+This restaurant serves reasonably good quality Italian cuisine, especially pasta dishes.
 Main meals start at S/24 and there´s a fine selection of good South American and European wines.
 Service is fast and the place is popular with both tourists and locals.

 Portal de Comercio 177 Plaza de Armas.
 A welcoming café warmed by an open log fire and serving a mix of local and international food.
-An internet section is partitioned off from the café itself, with views over the plaza, a notice board and games.
+An internet section is partitioned off from the café itself, with views over the plaza, a notice board, and games.

 Tecsecocha 2.
-An atmospheric bar justly famous for its that ans cocktails.
+An atmospheric bar justly famous for its that and cocktails.
 It's best in the evenings when you can warm up by the fireplace, and there are comfortable seats, sofas and swings, games, books, sports TV, Wi-fi and hookahs.

 Tandapata 100, San Blas.
 This bar and café is small and nearly always busy with a very international mix of musicians and drinkers; there´s live music at weekends and sometimes during the week.
 The music lounge and bar area downstairs can get a bit cramped, but there are restaurant tables upstairs.